 Let me elaborate on the last three twists.

 If you can, try to imagine watching the last half of the movie, but with the revelation about Judy being Madeleine left at the very end as originally intended.
-You will notice that without that scene of Judy in the hotel room revealing that she was Madeleine, Vertigo is a solid psychological drama that at no point gives away that it’s a film noir or murder mystery.
+(To avoid confusion, let’s refer to this version of the movie as Vertigo 2.0).
+You will notice that without that scene of Judy in the hotel room revealing that she was Madeleine, Vertigo 2.0 is a solid psychological drama that at no point gives away that it’s a film noir or murder mystery.
 For all you know, Madeleine did kill herself, Scottie did go crazy, and you’re now watching a twisted drama about a mentally unstable detective who is so obsessed with screwing a dead woman that he forces another woman to stand in her place a year after she died.

 Now imagine watching this drama fold and then, BAM!
 It’s revealed in the scene right after Scottie sleeps with Judy that she was Madeleine all along, and that she was really part of a scheme to kill off Mrs. Elster.

 How would you have reacted if the revelation had played out towards the end of the film and not the middle?
 The first thing you would’ve thought was, “OMG…there was a murder?!
 Who?
 What?
 When?
 Where?
 How?”
 Then when it was all explained you would’ve said, “Holy crap!
 I was watching a film noir the entire damned time, not a psychological drama!
 Hitchcock, you crazy, insane bastard!
 I could kiss you!
 You are the man!”